ckdake/ckdake.com/content/biography.md

 ## Endorphins and Neurogenesis

-I've ridden bicycles since I was a little kid, and there are not many things I would rather do than go for a long bike.
+I've ridden bicycles since I was a little kid, and there are not many things I would rather do than go for a long ride.
 Mountain biking is my favorite, and other things that improve my fitness like running and road biking make mountain biking that much more enjoyable.
 More about this over on [bikes](/bikes.html), come join me for a ride or a run sometime.

 ## Sounds and Sights